Termina1/starlight/README.md

 Built on top of [http://www.mongodb.org/](MongoDB) for persistence and [http://redis.io/](Redis) for Pub/Sub.

-All this project was built as my first experiment with Go.
+This whole project was built as my first experiment with Go.

 ## Build